curateteaching/digitalpedagogy/keywords/blogging.md

 * Copy of the Artifact: Blog hosted on Croxall's website on the Wordpress platform.
 As of 2/21/2016 student work is publicly viewable.
 * Creator and Affiliation: Brian Croxall, Emory University

 This artifact is one element of a larger blogging assignment.
 The two assigned posts focus on reflection of work done with poem manuscripts at Emory's rare books library (MARBL).
 Students choose two poems by Carol Duffy, go to MARBL to find the physical manuscript pages, and write about their experience working with manuscript copies of the poem and printed versions they have read for class.
 Students are free to write about anything that intrigues them.
-Croxall invites them to write more than twice <—IN REVISION OF A POST OR WRITING 2 POSTS?

-and proposes two choices for adjusting grading of the overall blogging assignment if a student does so.
+Croxall invites them to write more than two posts and proposes two choices for adjusting grading of the overall blogging assignment if a student does so.
 On the course website Croxall gives an explanation about why he assigns blogs (Croxall 2011), and emphasizes the conversational nature of blogging.
-This straightforward assignment could be readily adapted for a literature course with special emphasis on the relationship between manuscript and print. <—GOOD!
-YES, MORE OF THIS ON ALL OF YOUR JUSTIFICATIONS FOR ARTIFACTS
+This straightforward assignment could be readily adapted for a literature course with special emphasis on the relationship between manuscript and print.

 ### Title of Artifact: "Thinking Goodly: Introduction to Ethics"
 ![screenshot](images/blogging-Gorges-site.png)